 Mahuli Trek

-The village looks older than the Malgudi village but equally interesting.
+The Hamlet looks older than the Malgudi village but equally interesting.
 The Climb up to the fort promises lots of romantic views of lush green trees, shrubs and wildflowers.
 I will not elaborate on describing the place more and spoil the surprise awaiting to be quenched...

 Mahuli Fort.
 Altitude around 2815 feet above mean sea level.